giantswarm/docs/src/content/tutorials/app-platform/deploy-app/_index.md

 For this example we will do something simple and increase the log level from notice to info.
-We can use `kubectl gs template app` to generate both the updated App CR and the related Config Map.
+We can use `kubectl gs template app` to generate both the updated `App` CR and the related configmap.

 ```nohighlight
 cat > ingress-values.yaml <<EOL